 consultation and collaboration are available in the following areas: Pedagogy, Course Design, Student Mentoring

 available on MWF 9:00 – 11:00 am or at a time convenient for you.
 Please contact Dr. June Carter at firstname.lastname@example.org or 864-503-5881

 to schedule a teaching consultation.
 CETL maintains confidentiality for all of

 "How Can I Get Students to Take Responsibility for Their Own Learning?"

 9:00 a.m. - 12:00 p.m.

-A primary concern of instructors is that the students of today don’t seem to be taking responsibility for their own learning.
+A primary concern of instructors is that the students of today do not seem to be taking responsibility for their own learning.
 All too often students attribute their ability to achieve learning outcomes as solely dependent upon the instructors and their methods.
-Drawing from the research in both cognitive and educational psychology, Dr. Price will help participants apply what is known about encouraging students to take charge of their own learning therefore becoming more effective and responsible learners.
+Drawing from the research in both cognitive and educational psychology, Dr. Price will help participants apply what is known about encouraging students to take charge of their own learning, therefore becoming more effective and responsible learners.

 In this workshop, participants will learn: